paulio11/P5-Pokebox-API/README.md

 ### Libraries

 - [dj-database-url](https://pypi.org/project/dj-database-url/) - Enables the use of database URLs in Django.
+ElephantSQL provides an easy to use database URL which makes using this library essential.
-- [django-cloudinary-storage](https://pypi.org/project/django-cloudinary-storage/) - A Django package that provides Cloudinary storages for both media and static files as well as management commands for removing unnecessary files.
+- [django-cloudinary-storage](https://pypi.org/project/django-cloudinary-storage/) - A Django package that provides Cloudinary storage for both media and static files as well as management commands for removing unnecessary files.
+Images added to posts, user avatars and default avatars along with other static files are stored in Cloudinary.
 - [django-resized](https://pypi.org/project/django-resized/) - Used to resize images uploaded by the user.
+This keeps the file size managable, and crops avatars to a square so they display correctly on my front-end.
 - [gunicorn](https://pypi.org/project/gunicorn/) - Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
 - [Pillow](https://pypi.org/project/Pillow/) - A Python Imaging Library that adds image processing capabilities to the Python interpreter.
 - [psycopg2](https://pypi.org/project/psycopg2/) - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
+Using a Postgres database was essential for this project as my profile model contains an ArrayField which is incompatible with the default sqlite database used by django.
 - [Coverage](https://pypi.org/project/coverage/) - To check full for automated test coverage.
-- [model-bakery](https://pypi.org/project/model-bakery/) - To create database objects for testing.
 - [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/) - Provides a set of API endpoints that handle user registration and authentication.
 - [django-allauth](https://django-allauth.readthedocs.io/en/latest/) - An integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 - [django-cors-headers](https://pypi.org/project/django-cors-headers/) - Adds Cross-Origin Resource Sharing (CORS) headers to responses.
 This allows in-browser requests to the Django application from other origins.
 - [django-filter](https://django-filter.readthedocs.io/en/stable/) - Allows users to filter down a queryset based on a model’s fields, displayed as a form.
 - [djangorestframework-simplejwt](https://pypi.org/project/djangorestframework-simplejwt/) - A JSON Web Token authentication plugin for the Django REST Framework.
-- [Coverage](https://pypi.org/project/coverage/) - To check full for automated test coverage.

 ### Other